syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ## TrackBall

-[`ChartTrackBallBehavior`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior.html#) enables you to track a data point closer to the cursor position.
+The [`ChartTrackBallBehavior`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTrackBallBehavior.html#) allows you to track a data point closer to the cursor position.
 The x values are determined from the position of the vertical line in the axis and y values are determined from the points touching the vertical line in the series.

 ### Adding TrackBall to the SfChart